Pstkdev/Air-Liquide-Investment-Projection-Simulator-Tool/README.md

 ### Cash & purchases (no fractional shares)
 - Shares are purchased as **whole integers only**.
-- Leftover cash (dividends, "rompus", remaining cash after purchases) is tracked in **Cash**.
+- Leftover cash is tracked (includes remainders from contributions + dividends/"rompus" if not reinvested).

 ### Investing
 - Fixed monthly contribution: `monthly_investment`
-- Reinvesting dividends option: `reinvest_dividends`
-  - If enabled: available cash is used to buy whole shares and any remainder stays as cash.
+    - Monthly contributions are always used to buy whole shares.
+Any remainder stays as cash.
+- Dividend reinvestment option: `reinvest_dividends`
+  - If enabled: dividends (and "rompus") are also reinvested into whole shares.
+  - If disabled: dividends (and "rompus") remain as cash.

 ### Loyalty bonus
 This model approximates Air Liquide’s loyalty program using a simple yearly approach: